clean-code-craft-tcq-1/test-for-analytics-AnanyaC97/README.md

 Add to these tests:

 1. Write minimum and maximum to the PDF from a csv containing positive and negative readings
-2. Write "Invalid input" to the PDF from the csv when the csv doesn't contain expected data
+2. Write "Invalid input" to the PDF when the csv doesn't contain expected data
-3. Write "No Data" to the PDF from the csv when the csv doesn't contain any data
+3. Write "No Data" to the PDF when the csv doesn't contain any data
-4. Write the breach count to the PDF from the csv when the number of times the readings crosses the threshold in a month
+4. Write the breach count to the PDF when the number of times the readings crosses the threshold in a month
 5. Write Date and Time to the PDF when the reading was continuously increasing for 30 mins
 6. Write "Success" when all the reports are stored successfully to the PDF
 7. Write a notification stating when a new PDF report is available